Rainbow flags fly across Europe at Gay Pride parades - Journal du Cameroun

 About 30 people protested before the start of the parade in Riga, following a call by a rightwing group for a demonstration against “the promotion of homosexuality”.

-In Rome, thousands marched for Gay Pride just days after Italy’s new families minister caused a storm by saying that homosexual families “don’t exist”.
+In Rome, thousands also marched Saturday just days after Italy’s new families minister from the far-right League party caused a storm, saying homosexual families do not legally exist.

+“It’s very important that we’re here, because we need to respond and show that it’s not true that we don’t exist,” said Andrea, 27.